alpha22jp/atomic-chrome/README.md

 ### For Chrome

-Atomic Chrome for Emacs shares [extension for Chrome](https://chrome.google.com/webstore/detail/atomic-chrome/lhaoghhllmiaaagaffababmkdllgfcmc) with Atomic Chrome.
+Atomic Chrome for Emacs shares browser extension with the one for [Atomic Chrome](https://chrome.google.com/webstore/detail/atomic-chrome/lhaoghhllmiaaagaffababmkdllgfcmc).
 Just install and setup it.
+Alternatively, you can use [Ghost Text](https://chrome.google.com/webstore/detail/ghosttext/godiecgffnchndlihlpaajjcplehddca) as browser extension.

 ### For Emacs